lukesanantonio/PongPlusMore/README.md

 This game is basically a learning experience.
 If I happen to make a great pong clone in the process, then awesome!

-#### Luke, you've been working on this game since March, what's taking so long?
-Eh, procrastination mostly.
-Development *has* picked up recently though, which is nice!

 #### Why the GPL?
 I thought about the MIT license and the BSD license, but my conclusion was that even though those license are great for libraries, for PpM I really do think that any changes to should benefit everyone.
-That's why I picked the GPL!
+That's why the GPL was chosen!

 [1]: <https://trello.com/b/6kkfz2kJ/pong-plus-more>
 [2]: <https://github.com/neovim/neovim#new-plugin-architecture>